 All web designers need the right web design tools to help with their designs.
 By using the right web design tools, you’ll save a lot of time in your design process.
 This is why I put together a list of 10 free and awesome web design tools.
 Use these design tools to design faster, efficiently and effortlessly.

-Build web applications quickly and easily using the industry’s leading web application IDE.
+Spare yourself a great deal of time and build web applications quickly and easily using the industry’s leading web application IDE.
 Aptana Studio harnesses the flexibility of Eclipse and focuses it into a powerful web development engine.
+Freshly improved, much faster and customisable, this version includes plenty of useful new features that will help you be more productive.

-COLOURlovers is a creative community where people from around the world create and share colors, palettes and patterns, discuss the latest trends and explore colorful articles.
+The next example can come in really handy when you need some new inspiration.
+COLOURlovers is a creative community where people from around the world create and share colors, palettes, and patterns, discuss the latest trends and explore colorful articles.
+You can even discuss with other people from this creative community and get some good critique.
+Take your time, explore the site and find some good inspiration.

+This example might be really helpful and also spare you a great deal of time.
 CSS3 Generator lets developers generate cross-browser snippets for various CSS3 properties.
-Developers are given full customization functionality, like border-radius, text-shadow, RGBa, box sizing and box resizing.
+Developers are given full customization functionality, like border-radius, text-shadow, RGBa, box-sizing, and box resizing.

-Simply put in the wanted values in the boxes and then code is generated automatically, with a preview.
-You can download the code after.
+This is yet another example that could come in handy at times.
+You can simply put in the wanted values in the boxes and then a code is generated automatically, with a preview.
+You can download the code afterward.
+On this website, you’ll also find various templates and a CSS gallery.

+This is yet another example that could come in really handy.
+It lets you easily create buttons.
 Simply move the sliders to adjust the gradients or the hover background color, the hover text color and so on to get your desired button.
+It is easy to use and will get you some really fast results.
+Check it out!

-Kuler is a free online tool from Adobe.
-This tool is a colour scheme showcase that enables you to create new schemes from experimentation or from images you select.
+Just like the Button Maker, Color Wheel will also spare you a great deal of time.
+It is a free online tool from Adobe.
+This tool is a color scheme showcase that enables you to create new schemes from experimentation or from images you select.